-Injecting gas in the eye is one possibility to push the retina back in original position.
+Injecting gas in the eye is one possibility to push the retina back in its original position.
 The doctor injects a bubble of gas into the center of your eye, which pushes the retina back.
 Your body will later absorb the gas over time.
 Doctors use this method, called pneumatic retinopexy, if the retina has just begun to detach.

 Your doctor could also choose to replace your eye fluid in a procedure called a vitrectomy.
 She or he will remove the gel-like substance in your eye and will replace it with another material, depending on your needs.

 Can You Avoid Surgery?